the-citto/just-40/kle/README.md

 Perhaps it'll be more ergonomic, but moving further away from standards measures, which is what I want to achieve.

 ![HHKB sized](hhkb.png)

+This HHKB style uses the same keys for the same columns as the 'normal' one, just different key sizes.